Prerequisites

 To study operating system concepts we will use the C programming language.
 To be able to understand the tutorials and solve the programming assignments you will need to be familiar with the following C programming concepts.

-loop.For the tutorials and programming assignments you will be required to use the C programming language.
+int and char.char).#define directive.printf() to print text to the terminal.if-then-else control structure.switch control structure.while loop.for loop.For the tutorials and programming assignments you will be required to use the C programming language.
 If you are new to C or need to refresh you knowledge there are plenty of resources available on the web.
 On this page you find a small collections of recommended links.

 Before starting working on the tutorials and programming assignments you should make sure you are familiar with a few important C programming concepts.
 To test your C programming skills you are encouraged to solve the programming exercise described below.